 Enhertu has a boxed warning for the risk of serious lung problems.
 Boxed warnings are the most serious warnings from the Food and Drug Administration (FDA).
 They alert doctors and patients about drug effects that may be dangerous.

-In rare cases, Enhertu can cause interstitial lung disease (ILD), which results in scarring or swelling in the lungs.
+In rare cases, Enhertu can cause interstitial lung disease (ILD), which results in scarring or inflammation in the lungs.
 This can make it harder for you to breathe.
 It’s important to be aware of the symptoms of ILD so that it can be treated right away.
 Symptoms may include:

 What might help